sxs-collaboration/www_black-holes_org/_posts/2024-03-11-hybridization-PN-BMS.md

 theory is very different from how they're defined in numerical relativity, and there's actually no deep reason for them to agree.
-Basically, it's the same parameter space, but with different coordinates.
+Basically, it's the same parameter space, but with different
+coordinates:

-{% include image.html class="right"
+{% include image.html class=""
    url="/images/posts/hybridization-PN-BMS/PN-NR-coords.jpeg"
-   description=""
+   description="Each point in this infinite-dimensional parameter space is an entire four-dimensional spacetime."
 %}

 What we really need to do is let the *observables* tell us where we